victoriastuart/victoriastuart.github.io/about.md

 In closing, I possess superior technical (laboratory), communication (verbal; written), record-keeping and leadership skills.
 I am an ambitious, imaginative, team-orientated, and reliable individual.

-If you find my expertise relevant to this, or perhaps another, position please do not hesitate to contact me.
+If you find my expertise relevant to this, or another position, please do not hesitate to contact me.
+I am also  willing to offer my services as a Collaborator (academic; commercial).
+I have experience collaborating and working online, but I am also willing and able to relocate, as needed.

 Dr. Victoria A. Stuart, Ph.D.
 Vancouver, B.C.